Going-to-the-Sun Road: A Scenic Marvel of Glacier National Park of Montana

 Is the Going-to-the-Sun Road open?

 The road is usually open from mid-June through mid-October but can change due to weather conditions at any point.
-Up to 80 feet (24 m) of snow can lie on top of Logan Pass, and more just east of the pass where the deepest snowfield has long been referred to as Big Drift.
+Up to 80 feet (24 m) of snow can lie on top of Logan Pass, and more just east of the pass, where the deepest snowfield has long been referred to as Big Drift.
 It’s said to be one of the most difficult roads in North America to snowplow in the spring.
-Portions of Going-to-the-Sun Road remain open all year and provide access to many locations and activities.
+Portions of Going-to-the-Sun Road remain open all year, providing access to many locations and activities.

 Why is it called Going to the Sun Road?

-The road is named from nearby Going-to-the-Sun Mountain.
+The road is named after nearby Going-to-the-Sun Mountain.